Streampunk/sdpoker/README.md

 * `nmos`: Check for compliance with NMOS rules.
 * `checkEndings`: Check line endings are CRLF, no other CR/LF.
+* `whitespace`: Strict check of adherence to whitespace rules.
 * `should`: As well as shall, also check all should clauses.
 * `noCopy`: Fail obvious copies of the ST 2110-10 SDP example.
 * `duplicate`: Expect duplicate streams aka ST 2022-7.